MubasharRafique/healthcaresolutions/README.md

     4- Calling generic method for to insert or update data<br>
    </li>
    <p>
-       //Read Patients info from text file then insert new Or update exsiting into PatientTble db table<br>
+        Read Patients info from text file then insert new Or update exsiting into PatientTble db table<br>
         public void ReadPatientInfo(ServiceConfiguration configSettings)<br>
         {
             try<br>